Filipe-Granha/Tazkz/README.md

 ### Acknowledgments

-All at CodeClan, instructors, staff and students alike, a big thank you for all your help and support!
+All at CodeClan, instructors, staff and students alike, a big thank you for all your help and support.